 It's such a shame that science has no hegemony in modern society.

 There is so much fakery out there.

-Misused statistics.
-False claims Flat earthers Ignored scientists such as Einstein and Oppenheimer; Lovelock and Semel Weiss throughout history.
-Anti vaxers.
-Religion.
-On and on it goes
+Ignored scientists such as Einstein and Oppenheimer; Lovelock and Semel Weiss throughout history.

 And yet there are examples like the UK government's oft-repeated claims to be "following the science" when their actions and decisions are political ones.